Recently, the utility of QR codes has been gaining popularity in various fields.

 QR codes are surely an exciting phenomenon.
 It has the power to change the way consumers interact with brands.

-For business owners, it is crucial to remember that QR codes differ from their predecessor, barcodes.
+For business owners, it is crucial to remember that QR codes differ from their predecessors, barcodes.
 The use of QR codes should be more on-point and on-target.

 What company uses QR codes?
 Use-cases of industries using QR code technology